Division Awards

 • produces a well-written and well-organized dissertation.

-The dissertation must be completed and accepted by the institution in the current academic year.
-Eligible applicants must have degrees conferred between August 2022 and July 2023.
-All candidates must be current AERA members.
-To nominate someone for this award, please submit a letter from the dissertation chair (up to 1,000 words) and a dissertation abstract (1,000 – 2,000 words) to rchan@leeuniversity.edu.
-Self-nominations are encouraged.
+The dissertation must be completed and have degrees conferred between August 2024 and July 2025.
+All candidates must be current AERA members and plan to attend the AERA 2026 Annual Meeting in Los Angeles, CA. To nominate someone for this award, please submit a letter of recommendation from the dissertation chair (up to 1,000 words) and a dissertation abstract (up to 2,000 words) at rchan@leeuniversity.edu.
+Self-nominations are welcomed.

-Please direct any questions to Roy Chan at rchan@leeuniversity.edu, Chair of the AERA Division J Outstanding Dissertation Award Committee.
+Please direct any questions to Dr. Roy Y. Chan at rchan@leeuniversity.edu, Chair of the AERA Division J Outstanding Dissertation Award Committee.

 Previous award winners: